/jira-sdlc integrations

 File / ArtifactDescription

-.sdlc/jira-cache/<KEY>.jsonProject metadata cache: cloudId, issue types, field schemas, workflows, user mappings
+~/.sdlc-cache/jira/<site>/<KEY>.jsonProject metadata cache (home-keyed, outside the working tree): cloudId, issue types, field schemas, workflows, user mappings

 Jira issuesCreated or updated via the Atlassian MCP